19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (4) An order of the Court releasing the liquidator shall discharge him from all liability in respect of any act done or default made by him in the administration of the affairs of the limited liability partnership or otherwise in relation to his conduct as liquidator, but any such order may be revoked on proof that it was obtained by fraud or by suppression or concealment of any material fact.

-(5) Where the liquidator has not previously resigned or been removed his release shall operate as a removal from office.
+(5) Where the liquidator has not previously resigned or been removed, his release shall operate as a removal from office.

 (6) Where the Court has made —